 How can washing your clothes contribute towards polluting the environment in fact our waterways?
 Many clothes are made of plastic – namely polyester, nylon and acrylic or a mixture of cotton and plastic.
 When you wash clothes made from polyester, acrylic or polyester-cotton fabric, it is estimated that over 700,000 fibres could be released from an average 6kg wash load.

-It is estimated that 60% of the material that makes up our clothes worldwide is from synthetic plastic fibers, these are both cheap and versatile by allowing for stretch and breathability, providing warmth in winter clothes like fleece jackets.
-These tiny plastic fibers are washed down the drain unfortunately, wastewater treatment plants are not designed to remove them, as the fibers are often too small to be filtered out.
+It is estimated that 60% of the material that makes up our clothes worldwide is from synthetic plastic fibres, these are both cheap and versatile by allowing for stretch and breathability, providing warmth in winter clothes like fleece jackets.
+These tiny plastic fibres are washed down the drain unfortunately, wastewater treatment plants are not designed to remove them, as the fibres are often too small to be filtered out.

 The fashion industry is the second most polluting industry in the world, after oil.
 85% of the human-made material found in the ocean are materials, such as nylon and acrylic, used in clothing.

-Are you eating and drinking micro plastic?
-The average person ingests over 5,800 particles of synthetic debris a year, according to a 2018 research article - most of those particles are plastic fibers.
+Are you eating and drinking microplastic?
+The average person ingests over 5,800 particles of synthetic debris a year, according to a 2018 research article – most of those particles are plastic fibres.

-Fibres have been reported in effluent from sewage treatment plants, data indicates fibres released by washing of clothing could be an important source of microplastics to our waterways and oceans.
-In a 2004 study - Micro plastic was reported to be in a wide range of aquatic habitats including some of the most remote environments on earth:
+Fibres have been reported in effluent from sewage treatment plants, data indicates fibres released by the washing of clothing could be an important source of microplastics to our waterways and oceans.
+In a 2004 study – Microplastic was reported to be in a wide range of aquatic habitats including some of the most remote environments on earth: